Association of Cedarbrook Camps

 The learner will use their newly acquired knowledge about how children and youth develop to make appropriate changes in the camp program to make the camp experience more developmentally appropriate for all campers.

-Program Assessment – How to show that we have reached our goals – 23 days
+Outcome Assessment – How to show that we have reached our goals – 23 days

-The learner will be able to explain Cedarbrook goals, outcomes and inputs and will know how they are emphasized each year, how they are assessed and be a capable participant in the evaluation process.
+The learner will be able to explain Cedarbrook goals, outcomes and inputs and will know how they are emphasized each year, how they are assessed and become a capable participant in the evaluation process.

 SAAK (Speak and Act Kindly) – Words hurt, so do actions – 26 days